Are Pet Food Preservatives Dangerous?

 Ron Hines DVM PhD

-Why Do Pet Food Companies Add These Products?
+Why Do Pet Food Companies Add All This Stuff To Their Products?

-What Are Some Of The Potential Dangers Of Food Preservatives?
+What Are Some Of The Potential Dangers Of Food Preservatives And Additives?

-The compounds I have mentioned prevent, spoilage, and microorganism growth by interfering with cell metabolism in one way or the other.
-Your pet’s body cells share many of the processes found in these microorganisms.
-What one hopes is that the amounts found in pet foods are not enough to damage the body.
-You can read about their potential to damage the body here .
+All preservative compounds in pet foods that prevent, spoilage and microorganism growth interfere with cellular metabolism in one way or the other.
+The cells of your pet’s body share many of the processes found in these microorganisms.
+What one hopes is that the amounts found in pet foods are not enough to cause damage.
+You can read about their potential to damage the body here, here and here.
 When those compounds are tested by the FDA or the EFSA, the tests are for acute (immediate) toxicity, not for the long term, chronic effect of eating small amounts of these chemicals day-after-day, year-after-year.
 Read about that here, here, here, here, here. here, here, & here.
 Spoilage occurs in two ways, natural oxidation of ingredients and bacterial deterioration.
 Common food preservatives inhibit both these processes.
 In the process (similar to that of antibiotics) they also kill bacteria essential for your pet’s good health. (read here, here & here)

 What Is The Best Thing For Me To Do?